-We have to make sure that those who are in most need receive the highest level of support and that everyone is treated fairly.
+We have to make sure that those most in need receive the highest level of support, and that everyone is treated fairly.
 We use national guidelines called 'eligibility criteria' to help us understand whether people have eligible social care needs.
 This applies to people needing social care support and to carers.

 Find out more about the national eligibility criteria and how to get social care support in West Sussex in the document below.

 2 If you are not eligible to receive funded support